NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning: Related Work

+\paragraph{Systematic Explanation Generation} Recent works have used LMs to generate NL reasoning graphs in support of an answer. ``Chain-of-Thought'' prompting~\cite{wei-etal-2022-chain,kojima-etal-2022-large}, elicits free-form inference hops from the LM before it generates an answer.
+Other text graph generation methods connect model-generated statements via common sense relations~\cite{bosselut-etal-2021-dynamic,arabshahi-etal-2021-conversational} or for/against influence~\cite{madaan-etal-2021-think,jung-etal-2022-maieutic}, though these are not knowledge-grounded and don't address entailment (see Figure \ref{fig:approaches}).

-Components of \sysname{} share conceptual similarities with concurrent approaches for logical explanation tree reconstruction~\cite{bostrom-etal-2022-natural,hong-etal-2022-metgen}. \citet{ribiero-etal-2022-entailment} use a similar iterative retrieval-conditioned premise generation. \citet{yang-etal-2022-generating, dalvi-etal-2022-towards} also make use of entailment classifiers to filter candidates.
-Few tree generation approaches consider the harder scenario of multiple-choice QA as \sysname{} does, opting instead to focus on the reconstruction task given gold support facts. \citet{dalvi-etal-2022-towards} do consider the harder task; their work is most similar to ours.
-They also propose a backward chaining explainable QA system that generates entailment trees, though theirs are not grounded in human-verified facts.
-Theirs is a greedy search driven by heuristic values based upon internal model belief of factuality, complementary to \sysname{}'s use of guided and retrieval-conditioned generation.
+The EntailmentBank dataset~\cite{dalvi-etal-2021-explaining} has driven research towards the construction of \textit{explanation trees}, challenging models to produce stepwise entailment proofs of a statement using a set of provided support facts.
+This direction builds upon works on explainable reasoning that build graphs from KB-retrieved sets of support statements, but stop short of showing their role in logical entailment~\cite{pan-etal-2019-improving,jansen-ustalov-2019-textgraphs,yadav-etal-2019-quick,valentino-etal-2022-case}.
+Components of our framework are related to concurrent approaches for entailment tree construction~\cite{bostrom-etal-2022-natural,hong-etal-2022-metgen,sprague-etal-2022-natural}. \citet{ribiero-etal-2022-entailment} also use iterative retrieval-conditioned generation, and \citet{yang-etal-2022-generating} also use entailment classifiers to filter proof steps.
+None of the above tree generation approaches consider this harder scenario of multiple-choice QA, opting instead to focus on the reconstruction task from support facts. \citet{tafjord-etal-2022-entailer} do consider the harder task.
+They propose a backward chaining QA system, Entailer, that generates entailment trees (not grounded in human-verified facts) using a search grounded to the model's internal beliefs, complementary to \sysname{}'s use of guided and retrieval-conditioned generation to obtain knowledge grounding.
+As with \sysname{} (\S\ref{sec:generalization}), Entailer benefits from humans adding more useful statements to its available knowledge~\cite{dalvi-mishra-etal-2022-towards}.
+The difference between systems is highlighted by the number of generations (i.e. search nodes) considered by the two algorithms: {while Entailer considers at most a couple dozen hypothesis decompositions, {\sysname{} must consider hundreds or thousands} to find one that is fully grounded.}